 What you can do.

-Think about opportunities you have to get the #notafavour message out to the public, particularly any groups you think might be involved in giving tobacco to kids.
+Think about opportunities you have to get the #notafavour message out to the public, particularly any groups you think might be involved in giving tobacco or vapes to kids.

 What channels are available to you – schools and colleges, youth groups, shops, GP surgeries, community noticeboards, websites or social media, local newspapers, stencils at busy junctions or bus stops – whatever chances you have in your community.